gtresquire/berkeleyfamilyfriendly/README.md

 Project Description:

-We are creating community database that displays information of places that have family-friendly features: drive-thrus, parking, baby-changing stations.
+We are creating a community database that displays information of places that have family-friendly features: drive-thrus, parking, baby-changing stations.
 In addition to showing a map of locations with these features, we will add a user-interface where users can input their own reviews/businesses/etc to our database.

 Problem we are addressing: